 (i) OODB allows nested structure so it is easier to navigate through these complex structures in the form of objects rather than in the form of tables and records.

 (ii) OODB allows arbitrary data types and sub-classing with inheritance.

 (iii) OODB are favoured in those applications where the relationship among data elements are more important than data items themselves.

 5. Distributed DBMS (DDBMS) : In the centralized database system, data stored or resides in one single location, but in a distributed database system, database is stored in several computers.
-The computers in a distributed system communicate and exchange data among one other using leased lines, telephone lines or other means of communication.
-These computers do not share memory or clock.
+The computers in a distributed system communicate and exchange data among one another using leased lines, telephone lines or other means of communication.
+These computers do not share a memory or a clock.
 Each of the computers in a distributed system participates in the execution of transactions.
 These computers can also be known as sites or nodes.